Case of Amina El Filali

 On 10 March 2012, Amina El Filali (sometimes also referred to as Amina Filali) (1996–2012), a 16-year-old girl from Larache, Morocco, committed suicide by taking rat poison, after she was forced by her family to marry a man who had raped her when she was 15.
 According to Article 475 of the Moroccan penal code, the rapist can avoid prosecution by marrying his victim.
 This incident drew much attention to Moroccan law, and many people expressed a desire to have the law changed.

-Local human rights groups also called for the repeal of Article 475 of the Moroccan penal code, which de-criminalises a rape if the rapist later marries their victim.
-Two years after the suicide, the parliament decided to modify Article 475; it was edited in 2014.
+Local human rights groups also called for the repeal of Article 475 of the Moroccan penal code, which decriminalises rape by someone who later marries their victim.
+Two years after the suicide, in, 2014, the Moroccan Parliament decided to modify Article 475.

 A documentary about Amina Filali was released in 2013, which found that there had been four similar incidents in the town's history.